 Amendments to change the price or terms

 It’s not uncommon for the price or terms of the contract to change following the home inspection.
 A home inspection may uncover unexpected issues that will need to be addressed.
-So the buyer may request that the seller either repair the concerning items or reduce the price of the house to reflect the poorer-than-expected condition.
+So, the buyer may request that the seller either repair the items in question or reduce the price of the house to reflect the poorer-than-expected condition.
 The agreed-upon changes to the original terms will be outlined in an amendment to the contract.

 Standard Virginia Disclosures